nsaleh14/INST326_Group28_FinalProject/README.md

 This date is in the "YYYY-MM-DD" format, meaning year-month-day.
 Enter these as numbers.
 Example: 2017-06-24

-If your date is the current date, you will see printed output for a weather forecast of seven days from the date.
+If your date is the current date, you will see printed output for a weather forecast of the week (seven days).
 If your date is a date in the past, you will see weather data for that past date instead.

 After this output, you will be brought back to the output where the options are "1.
 Check Weather" and "2.
 Log Out".
 You can again choose either option by entering the numbers "1" or "2".